The Monster

 Review:

-This film begins with a young girl doing chores around the house.
-She is Ella Ballentine.
-She finally hears an alarm going off and she goes into her mother’s room.
-Her mother is Zoe Kazan.
-She gets her to wake up, but she tells her go do something.
-Kazan then falls back asleep.
-We learn that Kazan is no longer with the father of Ballentine.
+This begins with Lizzy (Ella Ballentine) doing chores around the house.
+She hears an alarm going off and she goes into her mother’s room.
+Her mother is Kathy (Zoe Kazan).
+She gets her to wake up, but Kathy is fully ready.
+She is asking about a guy named Roy (Scott Speedman).
+Her daughter annoys her so she sends her out.
+What she was afraid of happens though, Kathy falls back asleep.
+We learn that she is no longer with the father of Lizzy.
 She is supposed to be going to see him and her mother is delaying that.

-Kazan cannot get out of her door, but Ballentine’s still works.
-It is almost like Kazan’s was bashed in, but they didn’t strike anything that would cause it.
-They get out and check on the wolf they hit.
-Kazan notices wounds that are not consistent with being hit by their car.
+Kathy cannot get out of her door.
+She forces her daughter to get out, despite her protests.
+She is afraid.
+Kathy checks out her door and it looks like something rammed them, explaining why they lost control.
+Lizzy notices wounds on the wolf as well that aren’t consistent with being hit by their car.
 She also finds a large tooth in it that doesn’t belong.
 They get back into the car to wait.

-The acting for this film was really solid.
-Kazan is pretty nice to look at and we see how bad she is at being not only an adult, but a mother.
-I think that as this ordeal plays out though, we do see her evolving which I liked.
+This wouldn’t work though without good acting.
+Kazan is attractive.
+Part of that is diminished when we see how bad she is at being not only an adult, but a mother.
+I think that as this ordeal plays out though, we see her evolve which I liked.
 Ballentine is the real star here though.
 She has a tough job at trying to be older than she is while clinging to her childhood.
-I felt bad for her, but seeing her grow during the situation was very enjoyable as well.
+I felt bad for her but seeing her grow during the situation was enjoyable as well.
 The rest of the cast was good in support.
 I do want to give props to Chris Webb, who was the monster.
-I thought he did pretty good as the creature.
+I thought he was good as our creature.